This is part of a series of posts.

 I wrote about the script I use to normalize and reencode my FLAC files here.

-I noted at the end that one of the issues with using bash scripts, or rather more specifically, with getopt
+I noted at the end that one of the issues with using bash scripts, or rather more specifically, with getopt, is that it has problems telling the difference between multiple arguments and arguments with spaces in them.

-You can get around that using getopts
+You can get around that using getopts, but then you give up --long-options.

 If there’s one thing I try and avoid, it’s giving up options.